Take action to avoid a monotonous life!

 The ‘surprise’ or ‘spontaneous’ factor can bring massive benefits.

-You do not have to take your partner to dinner every Monday (you can go other days, try new things, go to lunch sometime, etc…) And sure, your dog will enjoy all the visits to the park, because they live in the now and enjoy every moment to the maximum without thinking about tomorrow.
+You do not have to take your partner to dinner every Monday (you can go other days, try new things, go to lunch sometime, etc…) And sure, your dog will enjoy all the visits to the park.
+They live in the now and enjoy every moment to the maximum without thinking about tomorrow.
 For the chores, we have no options, but for leisure… plan as your life unfolds, and reduce monotony.

 Powerful meditations and times of silence are crucial.